Bookmakers see three-cardinal race to be next Pope

 "It's fair to say that this is the first papal punt to be decided in the full Internet betting era," he added, noting the growth of online gambling could make for a more lively market.

-Arinze and Benedict, who was then Cardinal Joseph Ratzinger, were both among the bookmakers' favorites in 2005 when the German was elected to succeed Pope John Paul II, Sharpe said.
+Arinze and Benedict, who was then Cardinal Joseph Ratzinger, were both among the bookmakers' favourites in 2005 when the German was elected to succeed Pope John Paul II, Sharpe said.

 Two outsiders on the Paddy Power list of contenders showed the Irish bookmaker's customary eye for a publicity stunt.